 - chest and under the breasts

 After Botox, you can go home immediately.
-The procedure can take as little as 10 minutes so you will be out the door before you know it.
 It’s important to note that the patient should avoid exercise and not take a hot bath or shower for the rest of the day.

 Most patients will begin to notice the results of Botox for hyperhidrosis in as little as 2-4 days.
 While some will see the effects of its full potential at approximately 2 weeks after the initial treatment.
 These results typically last 6 months, but some studies have found that it can last as long as 9-12 months.
 Results may not last as long on the hands and feet so be prepared to repeat the procedure after the duration of this time frame.

-Schedule your FREE consultation with our staff at San Diego Botox to determine if you are a candidate for this procedure, and to answer any questions you may have.
+Excessive sweating can disrupt your normal daily activities and cause social anxiety and embarrassment.
+Hyperhidrosis dramatically affects people’s lives, but it doesn’t have to.
+Schedule your FREE consultation with our staff at San Diego Botox to determine if you are a candidate for botox injections to treat hyperhidrosis, and we will answer any questions you may have.